awesome-pro/neon-website/content/docs/guides/read-replica-prisma.md

    ```

    <Admonition type="note">
    You can also pass an array of read replica connection strings if you want to use multiple read replicas.
-Neon supports adding multiple read replicas to a database branch.
+Unique supports adding multiple read replicas to a database branch.

    ```javascript
    // lib/prisma.ts